 Eye Prefer Paris teams up with Charlotte Puckette to give you an insider’s culinary tour of Paris.
 Charlotte, co-author of the bestseller The Ethnic Paris Cookbook, will teach students how to make classic French food, sometimes with an ethnic twist.
-Classes will start at 9:00 a.m. with a tour of a fresh food market, where we will shop for seasonal and sometimes exotic ingredients.
-After visiting the market, we will go to Charlotte’s private townhouse minutes from the Eiffel Tower.
-She will discuss the menu over coffee then you will get to work preparing a three-course feast.
-The class finishes with a delicious lunch accompanied by a cheese course and wines from a local shop specially selected for the cuisine.
-Classes will end at approximately 2:30 p.m..
+Lunch classes start at 9:00 a.m. with a tour of a fresh food market, where we will shop for seasonal and sometimes exotic ingredients.
+Dinner classes start at 6:00 p.m. with a visit to rue Cler — one of the top food shop streets in Paris — where we will shop for a selection of cheeses and select a wine especially tailored for the meal.
+After shopping, we will go to Charlotte’s private townhouse minutes from the Eiffel Tower.
+She will discuss the menu over coffee (for lunch class) or a festive glass of Champagne (for dinner class), then you will get to work preparing a three-course feast.
+The class finishes with a delicious meal you cooked, accompanied by a cheese course and wine.
+Lunch class ends at approximately 2:30 p.m.; dinner class ends at around 10:00 p.m.
 Scroll down for sample menus and more about Richard and Charlotte.

 Cost: 195 euros per person (about $220)

 Time: 9:00 a.m. – 2:30 p.m. (approximately 4 1/2 hours)

 Location: We will meet by a metro station close to the market

 Cost: 210 euros per person (about $240)

 Time: 6:00 – 10:00 p.m. (approximately 4 hours)